DefectDojo/Documentation/docs/integrations.rst

 Qualys Scan
 -----------
+Qualys output files can be imported in API XML format.
-Qualys output files can be imported in XML format.
+Qualys output files can be imported in WebGUI XML format.

 Qualys Webapp Scan
 ------------------